kogcyc/tissue/markdown/index.md

 ---
 title: Home Page
 desc:
-imago:
+imago: /images/eddy.jpg
 css_class:
 sort_class:
-template: index
+template:
 ---
-Welcome to Kogswell Cycles
+##welcome##

+We are so glad to see you!